Anti-Inflammatory Diets and IBS

 1. Mediterranean Diet for IBS

-The Mediterranean diet is well known for its health benefits.
+The Mediterranean diet is renowned for its numerous health benefits.
 It focuses on whole grains, fruits, vegetables, healthy fats such as olive oil, lean proteins, and fish.
-These foods contain antioxidants, polyphenols, omega-3 fatty acids, and fiber.
+These foods contain antioxidants, polyphenols, omega-3 fatty acids, and fiber, providing a range of health benefits.

-According to researcher Tsigalou and others, they can help lower inflammation, and the Mediterranean diet has been shown to positively affect cardiovascular disease, arthritis, diabetes, and cancer.
+According to researchers Tsigalou and others, the Mediterranean diet can help lower inflammation, and it has been shown to positively affect cardiovascular disease, arthritis, diabetes, and cancer.
 (2)

 potential benefits of following the Mediterranean diet for IBS:

-• Polyphenols, found in foods such as green tea, turmeric, olive oil, and red wine, have anti-inflammatory effects and can improve IBS symptoms.
+• Polyphenols, found in foods such as green tea, turmeric, olive oil, and red wine, have anti-inflammatory properties and can help alleviate IBS symptoms.
 (3)

 • The Mediterranean diet is also high in fiber, which can help to promote regularity and reduce constipation.
 (3)